La Follette School of Public Affairs: Program of study

 An accelerated program allows undergraduate students at the University of Wisconsin-Madison to complete their first year of graduate study during their senior year.

-Undergraduate Certificate
+Undergraduate Certificates

-The Undergraduate Certificate in Public Policy allows undergraduate students at the University of Wisconsin-Madison to apply a policy perspective to their major course of study.
-Students build a strong foundation for careers in government, nonprofit organizations, or the private sector.
+The undergraduate certificate in public policy allows undergraduate students at the University of Wisconsin-Madison to apply a policy perspective to their major course of study.

-The certificate program is ideal for students seeking careers related to key domestic and international issues such as health policy, criminal justice, education, energy, environmental studies, finance, transportation, and poverty.
-It also prepares students to be engaged citizens, ready to use their talents to improve the world around them.

 Recognition

 For 2014, U.S. News ranked the Robert M. La Follette School of Public Affairs #12 in the nation among graduate schools of public affairs.

 The school is recognized as one of the top-three leaders in the study of cultural and social policy, a field covering sociological elements in public affairs to federal social programs, planning, and implementation, along with the University of Michigan and Harvard University.